 Can you be everyone’s ‘friend’ in your office?
 It doesn’t hurt to try.
 The more allies you have, the better.
 Try to be inclusive and treat all your colleagues well.
 You don’t just want to be indispensable to your boss; show that your team also needs you.
 A productive office has a healthy office culture.
 Inclusivity is an essential trait that healthy offices possess.
 Show that you’re trustworthy and reliable to everyone.

 Now is the time to put your all into your career.
 Put your best traits forward so your supervisors or managers know your commitment to the company and your willingness to step up your efforts.
 If you can master these tips, you’ll go a long way to proving that you’re valuable to your company in ways beyond your core job.

-Jorge is the Vice Presiden of Barbachano International and practice leader for the Manufacturing and Supply Chain executive search, both in USA and Mexico.
+Jorge is the search practice leader for Manufacturing and Supply Chain in the Americas.

 Barbachano International (BIP) is the premier executive search and leadership advisory firm in the Americas (USA, Mexico, Latin America, & Canada) with a focus on diversity and multicultural target markets.
 Since 1992, BIP and its affiliates have served over 50% of Fortune 500 Companies and have been recognized by Forbes as a Top 40 executive search firm.
 Outplacement and Executive Coaching services are provided by our sister allied company Challenger Gray & Christmas.
 We are supported by our NPAworldwide partner offices in over 50 countries.